 The EU regulatory framework expressly restricts the amount of administrative charges that may be imposed by national regulatory authorities to the administrative costs resulting from their regulatory work, such as management, control and enforcement of the general authorisation scheme and of rights of use.
 Appropriate adjustments also need to be made in the light of the difference between the total sum of the charges and the administrative costs.
 Systems for administrative charges should not distort competition or create barriers to market entry.
-The European Court of Justice has consistently maintained that administrative costs must relate to the types of regulatory work expressly indicated in the framework28.
-On the other hand, it appears that a tax on mobile and personal communications infrastructures used to carry on activities provided for in licences and to those of other Member States and affects in the same way the provision of services within one Member State and the provision of services between Member States does not fall within the scope of application of the rules on administrative charges29.
+The European Court of Justice has consistently maintained that administrative costs must relate to the types of regulatory work expressly indicated in the framework.
+On the other hand, it appears that a tax on mobile and personal communications infrastructures used to carry on activities provided for in licences and authorisations, which applies without distinction to national providers of services and to those of other Member States and affects in the same way the provision of services within one Member State and the provision of services between Member States does not fall within the scope of application of the rules on administrative charges.